 The business quickly expanded into marine applications and providing engineered solar power solutions for mobile off-grid industrial applications.
 They registered the trading names 'Solar 4 Boats' and 'Solar 4 Industry'.
-Son Chris and his partner Amie have also joined the business.
+The business has one numerous awards recognising the leadership in lightweight solar.

-Phil, Trish, Chris and Amie are committed to providing excellent customer service and ensuring customers have complete satisfaction with their solar power purchase.
+Chris and Amie are committed to ensuring customers have complete satisfaction with their solar power purchase.
 Their matching work ethics and complementary skill sets are the key to their success.

 As a Marine Engineer, and Chartered Engineer with a First Class Honours Degree in Electrical and Electronic Engineering Phil has demonstrated the practical and academic capability to understand complex systems and issues and develop an engineering solution that meets customer’s needs at delivery and into the future.
 Phil also enjoys working with people and businesses to provide solutions to suit their particular requirements.